jeremenichelli/jeremenichelli.github.io/_posts/2015-03-17-i-love-the-ampersand.md

 ---
 layout: post
 title: I love the ampersand
-resume: A good example on how small things can make a big difference.
-It costed me a lot to move from plain CSS to preprocessors languages, but somehow LESS convinced me and its little shorcuts are the way I enjoy the most.
+resume: Small things can make a big difference.
+It costed me a lot to move from plain CSS to preprocessors languages, but somehow LESS convinced me and its little shorcuts are the way I enjoy the most and the ampersand is one of those small things.
 ---

 ### &amp;

-For the ones that don't work with SASS or LESS and never heard about it, the ampersand is a selector that refers to the selector itself inside its curly braces declaration.
+For the ones that don't work with SASS or LESS or never heard about it, the ampersand when it's placed inside a common selector declaration refers to the selector itself.

 Examples are better, right?